xyfir/annotate/cli/README.md

-Formerly known as auto-annotator, **annotate-cli** is a set of command line tools that allow you to that allows you to work with [xyAnnotations](https://annotations.xyfir.com/) in various ways, like creating or inserting annotations from/into ebooks.
+**annotate-cli** is a set of command line tools that allows you to work with [xyAnnotations](https://annotations.xyfir.com/) in various ways, mainly generating annotations from different sources or converting already-created annotations into more reader-friendly formats.

 # Install